Jehops/freebsd_fosdem/freebsd_getstarted.md

 # Getting Started with FreeBSD

 As part of the FreeBSD Foundation’s education initiative, we’ve worked with community members and new recruits to develop guides that make getting started with FreeBSD a straight forward process.
+More Information can be found on the [FreeBSD Resources ](https://freebsdfoundation.org/freebsd-project/resources/) page.

 ## FreeBSD Installation Guides:
 [Installing FreeBSD with VirtualBox (Mac/Windows) ](https://freebsdfoundation.org/freebsd/how-to-guides/installing-freebsd-with-virtualbox/)